temporalio/documentation/docs/server-elasticsearch-setup.md

 Elasticsearch relies on storage to operate.
 Storage related configurations are defined within the `persistence` section of the configuration file.
+The Temporal Server needs to know how and where to connect to Elasticsearch storage.

-To configure Elasticsearch add the `advancedVisibilityStore: es-visibility` key value pair to the `persistence` section.
+To do this, add the `advancedVisibilityStore: es-visibility` key value pair to the `persistence` section.

 ```yaml
 persistence: